-Hello! from the State Library of Arizona.
+Hello! from the State of Arizona Research Library.
 We are delighted to help answer your questions on a variety of topics, law, legislation, legal history, genealogy, State and Federal Documents and more.
 While we can help you locate information on legal issues, we can’t give legal advice.
 Some of our resources can be accessed only by coming in to the library while others can be accessed 24 x 7 x 365.

 These resources may not be comprehensive, but will lead you to resources at our library and other external resources.
 If there is a topic that is not addressed here you can contact us at: email@example.com.
 Happy browsing!